ThomasNyk/p2ppUnofficial/README.md

 # p2pp - **Palette2 Post Processing tool for PrusaSlicer/Slic3r PE**

+## IMPORTANT
+This is a backup of Tom Vandeneed's repository, as they decided p2pp was no longer working with newer slicers.
+I have put up this repository with the last version of Tom's code.
+I will be fixing stuff I personally have problems with if i am able.
+I will take this down if Tom wants me to.

 ## Getting strarted

 Have a look at the [P2PP Wiki pages](https://github.com/tomvandeneede/p2pp/wiki/Home) to get youstarted.